axibase/atsd/installation/aws-emr-s3.md

 * Increased resilience based on AWS S3 reliability and durability.
 * Read-only cluster replicas.

-The minimum cluster size supported by this installation option is **two** EC2 instances, one of which is shared by the HBase Master and ATSD.

 ## Create S3 Bucket

 Create the S3 bucket prior to installation.
 The bucket, named `atsd` in the example below, stores the `hbase-root` directory and contains both metadata and HFiles.